mlevatich/Abelon/notes/gameplay/skilltrees.md

 #### Elaine

 - Apprentice: Spell: Galeforce: push a huge wall of enemies a few spaces away
+- Apprentice: Spell: ???: Replace mimic with something better.
+Perhaps a ranged stun or push?
 - Hunter: Assist: ???:

 #### Lester